BingoBoy479/Assembler_Intialised/README.md

 The code then initializes dictionaries and lists for opcode mappings, register information, and label information.
 It iterates over the assembly code lines, checks for syntax and semantic errors using the linechecker function, and generates binary machine code using the binary_gen function.
 Finally, it writes the output to a file named "assembler_output.txt".

 If there are any errors, they are written to the output file.
-Otherwise, the binary machine code is written to the output file.
+Otherwise, the binary machine code is written to the output file.This portion of the code was made by Shivankar Srijan Singh(2022479)